10 Ways to Test Your Idea Before Starting a Membership Site

 Starting a membership site from scratch is a big commitment and takes a lot of work.
 We’d be lying if we said it was easy.
 The truth of the matter is that there are a lot of factors to consider when building a membership site.
 Things like website design, content creation, marketing strategies, and more.

-While it may not be easy to build a successful membership site, the rewards are certainly worth it: the ability to grow and impact an engaged community, the stability of recurring revenue, business automation and scalability, to name a few.
+While it may not be easy to build a successful membership site in 2022, the rewards are certainly worth it: the ability to grow and impact an engaged community, the stability of recurring revenue, business automation and scalability, to name a few.
 Plus, you get to share your knowledge and expertise with your community, help them in a meaningful way and get paid to do it!

 So, if you’re not quite ready to go all in on building a full-scale WordPress membership site, here are 10 ways you can test your idea for a membership site and build an engaged audience in the meantime.

 1. Start a Blog

 Starting a blog is an easy way for you to get your ideas out there and test your content online.
 One of the primary advantages of starting a blog is that it can help you build an audience of readers who may be interested in paying for access to your membership site in the future.
 Plus, it can help you discover what people in your niche or area of expertise are most interested in.

 This is what Jacob McMillen did when he first started out online.
 After years of blogging and working with clients, he was able to create both online courses and a paid membership community.
 Blogs may seem “old hat” – but they are still one of the best ways to get your ideas out there and build an audience.

 If you don’t already have a lot of experience creating content, starting a blog will help you formulate a realistic content plan & calendar for your paid membership site.
 Many people who start membership sites are surprised with just how much work is involved in creating new content for paying members.